Last updated on 21/10/2024

 ‘Yes but if we started doing that people would start to talk.
 You are so naive sometimes, Michael.’

-Michael covered his back with his towel and sat crossed legged on the rock with his back to the sun.
+Michael covered his back with his towel and sat cross-legged on the rock with his back to the sun.
 Richard lay full length on his towel.
 Michael sat watching the people on the beach and children playing in the shallow water by the sandy shoreline.
-It was not long before he began to feel over-heated and bored with doing nothing.
+It was not long before he began to feel overheated and bored with doing nothing.
 He stood up.

 ‘Richard.
 I’m going into town to buy some postcards.’
 He didn’t bother to ask his friend if we wanted to come too because he knew him well enough.
 So he just said, ‘Ciao’, picked up his bag and walked off down the breakwater.